 Partner Church (learn more)

-The Welcoming Congregation Program is an official designation from the Unitarian Universalist Association, and MLUC has made a conscious effort to meet the requirements of this program and be recognized as a welcome space for lesbian, gay, bisexual, and transgender members and friends.
-Led by a group of gay and straight members, the committee advocates for and educates about LGBT issues with programs and actions throughout the church year.
+The Welcoming Congregation Program is an official designation from the Unitarian Universalist Association.
+MLUC meets the requirements of this program, which recognizes the church as a welcome space for lesbian, gay, bisexual, and transgender members and friends.
+The Welcoming Congregation Committee advocates for and educates about LGBTQ issues with programs and actions throughout the church year.